 - 1 space per 10 apartments or part thereof, for visitors; and - 1 space per 40 apartments for service vehicles (including removalist vans and car washing bays) up to a maximum of 4 spaces per building

 All other development

-5. Sufficient service and delivery vehicle parking adequate to provide for the needs of the development.

-- Provision is to be made for motorcycle parking at the rate of 1 motorcycle space per 20 car spaces. - 6.
-No less than 2% of the total parking demand generated by development shall be accessible parking spaces, designed and appropriately signposted for use by persons with a disability.
+Sufficient service and delivery vehicle parking adequate to provide for the needs of the development.
+Provision is to be made for motorcycle parking at the rate of 1 motorcycle space per 20 car spaces.